rragasa23/rragasa23.github.io/README.md

 - 📝 My entire legal first name is Ryan Alexander.
 - 🐕 I have an awesome dog named Rocky.
-- 🎸 I love playing the guitar and ♟️ chess
+- 🎸 I love playing the guitar and ♟️ chess.